 Avoid fake shopping websites and formjacking

 The Internet is a great thing!
-And has been pretty invaluable over past few months.
+And has been pretty invaluable over the past year.
 Nowadays you can pretty much get anything delivered straight to your door.
 However, you may be tricked into buying products from a fake website which doesn’t deliver what you purchased or provides you with counterfeit goods.

 Another common scam is now formjacking – a new cyberthreat that steals credit card information.
 This can happen when a legitimate e-commerce website is hacked (without the owners knowing), allowing cybercriminals to redirect you to different URLs in the payment process that look similar but actually steal your information.

-How do I spot and avoid them fake websites?
+How do I spot and avoid fake websites?

 - Always check the domain name.
 Fake websites may use the brand or a product name in their domain to trick you into believing it’s legitimate e.g. http://www.discountadidas.com